barryzhan2017/SocialNetwork/README.md

 # SocialNetwork using neo4j
 neo4j + springboot -> social network

-Building multi-valued decision diagram from social network to evaluating the trust score from some one to the other.
+Building multi-valued decision diagram from social network to evaluate the trust score from some one to the other.

 Developing...